-Eichenberger is an NSCA Certified Strength and Conditioning Specialist and is in the process of earning his master’s degree in Kinesiology.
+Eichenberger is an NSCA Certified Strength and Conditioning Specialist and owns a master’s degree in Kinesiology.
 He was also recently certified as a Corrective Exercise Specialist (CES) through NASM.

-Short graduated with a Doctor of Physical Therapy degree from the University of Dayton after serving with the Oklahoma City Thunder during the 2013-14 season.
-While at UD, Short conducted research for multiple NBA organizations, presented research nationally and was awarded the UD DPT Student Achievement Award.
+Dr. Short graduated with a Doctor of Physical Therapy degree from the University of Dayton after serving with the Oklahoma City Thunder during the 2013-14 season.
+While at UD, he conducted research for multiple NBA organizations, presented research nationally and was awarded the UD DPT Student Achievement Award.